scala/scala3/docs/docs/reference/instances/implicit-function-types.md

   f(2) given ctx   // explicit argument
   f(2)             // argument is inferred
 ```
-Conversely, if the expected type of an expression `E` is an implicit
+Conversely, if the expected type of an expression `E` is a query
-function type `given (T_1, ..., T_n) => U` and `E` is not already an
+type `given (T_1, ..., T_n) => U` and `E` is not already a
-implicit function value, `E` is converted to an inferred function value
-by rewriting to
+query literal, `E` is converted to a query literal by rewriting to
 ```scala
   given (x_1: T1, ..., x_n: Tn) => E
 ```
 where the names `x_1`, ..., `x_n` are arbitrary.
-Inferred function values are written
+This expansion is performed
+before the expression `E` is typechecked, which means that x_1`, ..., `x_n`
+are available as inferred instances in `E`.

-with a `given` prefix.
-They differ from normal function values in two ways:
+Like query types, query literals are written with a `given` prefix.
+They differ from normal function literals in two ways:

- 1. Their parameters are inferred parameters
+ 1. Their parameters are inferable.
- 2. Their types are implicit function types.
+ 2. Their types are query types.

 For example, continuing with the previous definitions,
 ```scala